YannDubs/website_old/_glossary/DL.md

 \end{aligned}
 $$

-This corresponds to the loss we derived with the deep learning perspective for $\beta=1$.
+This corresponds to the loss we derived with the deep learning perspective for $\beta=1$ (the signs are versed because we are maximizing instead of minimizing).
 Please refer to the previous subsection for the reparamatrization trick and closed form solution of the KL divergence.

 :mag: <span class='note'> Side Notes </span> :